Saint: Catholic Church

-A saint may be designated as a patron saint of a particular cause, profession, or locale, or invoked as a protector against specific illnesses or disasters, sometimes by popular custom and sometimes by official declarations of the church.
+A saint may be designated as a patron saint of a particular cause, profession, church or locale, or invoked as a protector against specific illnesses or disasters, sometimes by popular custom and sometimes by official declarations of the church.
 Saints are not believed to have power of their own, but only that granted by God.
 Relics of saints are respected, or venerated, similar to the veneration of holy images and icons.
-The practice in past centuries of venerating relics of saints with the intention of obtaining healing from God through their intercession is taken from the early church.
-For example, an American deacon claimed in 2000 that John Henry Newman (then blessed) interceded with God to cure him of a physical illness.
+The practice in past centuries of venerating relics of saints with the intention of obtaining healing from God through their intercession is taken from the early Church.
+For example, an American deacon claimed in 2000 that John Henry Newman (then a blessed) interceded with God to cure him of a physical illness.
 The deacon, Jack Sullivan, asserted that after addressing Newman he was cured of spinal stenosis in a matter of hours.
 In 2009, a panel of theologians concluded that Sullivan's recovery was the result of his prayer to Newman.
 According to the church, to be deemed a miracle, "a medical recovery must be instantaneous, not attributable to treatment, disappear for good."

-Once a person has been canonized, the deceased body of the saint is considered holy as a relic.
-The remains of saints are called holy relics and are usually used in churches.
-Saints' personal belongings may also be used as relics.
-Some of the saints have a special symbol by tradition, e.g., Saint Lawrence, deacon and martyr, is identified by a gridiron because he is believed to have been burned to death on one.
+Some of the saints have a special iconographic symbol by tradition, e.g., Saint Lawrence, deacon and martyr, is identified by a gridiron because he is believed to have been burned to death on one.
 This symbol is found, for instance, in the Canadian heraldry of the office responsible for the St. Lawrence Seaway.

 Stages of canonization

 Formal canonization is a lengthy process, often of many years or even centuries.
 There are four major steps to become a saint.
 The first stage in this process is an investigation of the candidate's life by an expert.
 After this, the official report on the candidate is submitted to the bishop of the pertinent diocese and more study is undertaken.
 The information is then sent to the Dicastery for the Causes of Saints of the Holy See for evaluation at the universal level of the church.
 If the application is approved the candidate may be granted the title Venerable (stage 2).
 Further investigation, step 3, may lead to the candidate's beatification with the title Blessed, which is elevation to the class of the Beati.
 Next, and at a minimum, proof of two important miracles obtained from God through the intercession of the candidate are required for formal canonization as a saint.
-These miracles must be posthumous.
-Finally, in the last stage, after all of these procedures are complete, the Pope may canonize the candidate as a saint for veneration by the universal church.
+Finally, in the last stage, after all of these procedures are complete, the pope may canonize the candidate as a saint for veneration by the universal church.

+Once a person has been canonized, the deceased body of the saint is considered holy as a relic.
+The remains of saints are called holy relics and are usually used in churches.
+Saints' personal belongings may also be used as relics.